 Sanyou has shown continuous leadership over the last number of years, as they have:

-- Successfully trialed, and begun commercial production of initial volumes of viscose staple fibre made from 50% post-consumer recycled cotton textiles, supplied by Swedish company Re:newcell.
+- Commercial production of viscose staple fibre made from 50% post-consumer recycled cotton textiles.

-- Deeply engaged with dissolving pulp suppliers in gathering sourcing information and engaged supply chain partners to participate in large-scale conservation solutions such as in Canada’s Boreal Forest.
+- Engaged supply chain partners to participate in large-scale conservation solutions in Canada’s Boreal Forest.

-- Signed on to the Next Generation Vision for Viscose.
+- Signed on to the Next Generation Vision for Viscose, and actively promotes its collaboration with Canopy and the use of Next Gen fibres.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes

-The Tangshan Sanyou Group Company Limited owns two viscose mills and owns one dissolving pulp mill.
+The Tangshan Sanyou Group Company Limited owns two viscose mills and one dissolving pulp mill named:

 - Tangshan Sanyou Xingda Chemical Fiber Co., Ltd.